Urusei Yatsura (film series)

-Rumiko Takahashi's Urusei Yatsura, a Japanese anime and manga series, has six films and twelve OVA releases.
+Rumiko Takahashi's Urusei Yatsura, a Japanese anime and manga series, has six films and ten OVA releases.
 During the television run of the series, four theatrical films were produced.
 Urusei Yatsura: Only You was directed by Mamoru Oshii and began showing in Japanese cinemas on February 11, 1983.
 Urusei Yatsura 2: Beautiful Dreamer was also directed by Mamoru Oshii and was released on February 11, 1984.
 Urusei Yatsura 3: Remember My Love was directed by Kazuo Yamazaki and released on January 26, 1985.
 Urusei Yatsura 4: Lum the Forever was directed again by Kazuo Yamazaki and released on February 22, 1986.

 After the conclusion of the television series, two more films were produced.
 A year after the television series finished, Urusei Yatsura: The Final Chapter was directed by Satoshi Dezaki and was released on February 6, 1988 as a tenth anniversary celebration.
 It was shown as a double bill with a Maison Ikkoku film.
 The final film, Urusei Yatsura: Always My Darling was directed by Katsuhisa Yamada and was released on November 2, 1991.
 In North America, Beautiful Dreamer was released by Central Park Media.
 The remaining five films were released by AnimEigo in North America and MVM Films in the United Kingdom.
 After re-releasing Beautiful Dreamer in North America in 2018, Discotek Media acquired the rights to the other five films in 2020.